zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 Bhikkhus!
-If a virtuous man rises up, works hard, and fails to get wealth, he will be sad, tired, weeping, pounding his chest and crying, and come to confusion [and say]: "My rise is empty, and my efforts are fruitless. . 』Monks!
+If a virtuous man rises up, works hard, and fails to get wealth, he will be sad, tired, weeping, pounding his chest and crying, and come to confusion [and say]: "My rise is empty, and my efforts are fruitless. .
+"Monks!
 This is called the fault of desire, the directly visible accumulation of suffering, desire is the cause, desire is the cause, because of desire, desire is the cause.